These are the best laptops you can buy in June 2021: Dell XPS, ASUS ROG, HP Spectre, and more!

 Best Overall Laptop: Dell XPS 13 9310

 Speaking of which, Dell has been offering some of the best-looking displays on its XPS lineup.
 This one features a 13.4-inch 16:10 ratio screen, and you can opt for a 1200p or 2400p resolution.
 The port selection is limited to a couple of USB-C ports with Thunderbolt 4, a microSD card slot, and a headphone and mic combo jack.
-Dell claimed battery life of up to 14-hours on the full-HD+ model which sounds great for all-day workloads.
-It is also Intel Evo certified which means that it is specifically recommended by Intel to offer a premium experience to the end-user.
+Dell claims battery life of up to 14 hours on the full-HD+ model which sounds great for all-day workloads.
+It’s also Intel Evo certified which means that it’s specifically recommended by Intel to offer a premium experience to the end-user.

 Best 17-inch Laptop: Dell XPS 17

-Best Business Laptop: Lenovo ThinkPad X1 Carbon
+Best Business Laptop: Lenovo ThinkPad X1 Carbon Gen 9

-Best 2-in-1 Laptop: HP Spectre x360
+Best Convertible Laptop: HP Spectre x360 14

-Best Laptop on a budget: Acer Swift 3
+Best Laptop on a Budget: Acer Swift 3

 Best Chromebook: Acer Chromebook Spin 713